 American history is filled with interesting and twisted tales of some of the world’s most evil criminals.
-Famous murders, rapists, and other types of devious criminals have roots in the old U.S.A.
+Famous murderers, rapists, and other types of devious criminals have roots in the USA.
 These criminals spent their life’s final moments on death row waiting for their last meal and the long walk to their execution.
 What were the most famous executions in American history?
 What crimes were committed to earn a spot on death row?
 In what ways were these American criminals executed?
 This list answers those questions and more.

 The criminals on this list have very different crimes and marks on the world, but their way out of the world was very similar.
 These men and women were all executed through the American legal system.

 Her self-defense excuse didn't work, and she was sentenced to death by lethal injection.
 She was executed in 2002.

-Frank Abbandando, aka The Dasher, was a member of Murder, Inc., a gang of thugs who created chaos in New York in the 1930s.
+Frank Abbandando, AKA the Dasher, was a member of Murder, Inc., a gang of thugs who created chaos in New York in the 1930s.
 Abbandando was a contract killer for the powerful gang and was convinced his connections would lead to a not-guilty verdict.

-Famous for his reputation of dressing up like a clown for fundraisers and children events, John Wayne Gacy killed and sexually assaulted 33 young men between 1972 and 1978.
+Famous for his reputation of dressing up like a clown for fundraisers and children events, John Wayne Gacy killed and sexually assaulted at least 33 young men between 1972 and 1978.

-Gary Gilmore had a history violent crimes throughout his life, but it was his stint robbing a gas station that led him to his end.
-He killed a gas station attendant and then later a motel manager while robbing them.
+Gary Gilmore had a history violent crimes throughout his life, but it was a gas station stick-up that led to his demise.
+He killed a gas station attendant and later a motel manager while robbing them.
 He was caught but only charged with the first murder.

 While on death row, he tried to kill himself twice and was finally executed on January 17, 1977, by firing squad.